“If you can’t measure it, you can’t improve it.” – Peter Drucker

 Website Traffic and Engagement: As Deming said, data is your ally.
 Monitor page views, unique visitors, bounce rates, and time spent on your site to gauge your audience’s engagement.

-Lead Generation: Keep an eagle eye on conversion rates, click-through rates (CTR), and the cost per lead (CPL).
+Lead Generation: Keep an eagle eye on conversion rate optimization, click-through rates (CTR), and the cost per lead (CPL).
 After all, it’s not just about attracting leads but doing it cost-effectively.

 Sales and Revenue: Conversion rates, return on ad spend (ROAS), and customer acquisition cost (CAC) are your best friends when it comes to tracking your bottom line.